webqit/webflo/README.md

 <details>
 <summary>More details...</summary>

-Each step can pass a `context` object to a child step, and can *recompose* its return value.
+Here, a parent step can pass a `context` object to a child step, and can *recompose* its return value.

 ```js
 /**